The Local Way to Stay

 - Provide functional work surface, desks, lap desks…preferably in all rooms or have designated business friendly rooms.

-- Provide electrical outlets/power strips in convenient areas for guest’s electronic devices.
+- Provide electrical outlets/charging devices in convenient areas for guest’s electronic devices.

 - Provide information booklet with property’s procedures, policies and emergency contacts.